Martin-Andreev-288/Martin-Andreev-288.github.io/README.md

 ### src/components: Contains reusable components.

+CheckboxInput.jsx, SelectInput.jsx, TextInput.jsx: Components for the three different types of inputs in the app (for checkbox, for select and for text).
 FormField.jsx: A component for rendering individual form fields, including text inputs, select dropdowns, and checkboxes.
 ErrorMessage.jsx: A reusable component for displaying error messages. <br>

-src/config: Contains configuration files and static data.
+### src/config: Contains configuration files and static data.

+formData.json: The JSON configuration file used to specify the form schema, field properties, and any default values.

 ### src/features/components: Contains non reusable components.

 DynamicFormBuilder.jsx: The main form builder component that renders the form fields, manages form state, and handles validation.

-### formData.json: The JSON configuration file used to specify the form schema, field properties, and any default values.
+### src/hooks: Contains the state logic for the dynamic form builder

+useFormValidation.js: Custom hook that contains the logic for the validation of the fields and for the validation of the form

 ## Solution Overview